By Miriam Raftery

 GO CAMPING OR RENT A CABIN

 There are many parks with campgrounds and cabins for rent in our region, from Cuyamaca Rancho State Park to floating cabins at Santee Lakes.
-There are also private cabins for rent in our wooded mountain areas such as Julian and Cuyamaca.
+There are also private cabins for rent in our wooded mountain areas such as and Cuyamaca.
 Check availability as the situation is fast changing and some may shut down.

 Tellling tales around a campfire is a time-honored tradition, worth including in your camping retreat.